cenotelie/cratery/README.md

 When performing dependency analysis, Cratery will access `crates.io` and other external registries.

 * `REGISTRY_DEPS_STALE_REGISTRY`: Number of milliseconds after which the local data about an external registry are deemed stale and must be pulled again.
 Defaults to 60000 (1 minute).
 * `REGISTRY_DEPS_STALE_ANALYSIS`: Number of minutes after which the saved analysis for a crate becomes stale.
 Defaults to 1 day.
+A negative number deactivates background analysis of crates.

 ## Contributing